-There are plenty of accomodation options in Glenelg if you choose to stay for a while – and why wouldn’t you?
+There are plenty of accommodation options in Glenelg if you choose to stay for a while – and why wouldn’t you?
 Here are some of the most popular options:

 - Oaks Glenelg Plaza Pier Suites – Beachfront accommodation, mostly apartment-style with access to pool and gym

-- Nightcap at Watermark Glenelg – Good 3-star accommodation within walking distance to the beach
+- Nightcap at Watermark Glenelg – Good 3-star accommodation within walking distance of the beach

 - Bayview Apartments – For longer stays and the convenience of an apartment